FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 	Plot3D(GradArea(rc[]), "ShapeGradient", 1);
 	```

-	At last, before closing the mesh adaptation loop, we have to perform the said adaptation.
+	Finally, before closing the mesh adaptation loop, we have to perform the said adaptation.
 The mesh is adaptated with respect to the $X=(\rho,0,0)$ (in spherical coordinates) vector field, not directly with respect to $\rho$, otherwise the true curvature of the 3D-shape would not be well taken into account.

 	```freefem
 	if (kkk < nadapt-1){